Coming Soon for 2019/20 season

-Join us on our inaugural V.I.P. small group scouting expedition in January 2019 to the ultimate bucket list destination… Antarctica.
+Join us on our inaugural V.I.P. small group scouting expedition to the ultimate bucket list destination… Antarctica.

 Have you ever dreamed of following in the footsteps of Shackleton, Amundsen, and Scott?
 Us too but without the early twentieth century hardships and canned food!
 So, instead of just sitting around and dreaming about Antarctica we decided that it was high time to make this dream come true.
 For our clients (and let’s be honest, for us too) we’ve put together an exciting itinerary that will have us all sailing across the legendary Drake passage, exploring South Georgia Island, before navigating our way to the icy continent itself.